Schwab Intelligent Portfolios Review – Robo-Advisor With or Without Human Guidance

 Schwab Intelligent Advisory – The Robo-Advisor + Human CFP®

 Similar to Betterment and Personal Capital, Schwab recently added the new human advisor-assisted version of their robo-advisor; Schwab Intelligent Advisory.
 For a reasonable 0.28% AUM fee and a minimum of $25,000 assets, you gain access to a financial advisor in addition to the automated investment manager.
-For larger portfolios, over $1.285 million there’s a $900 per quarter maximum charge.
+For larger portfolios, over $1.285 million the management fee is capped at $900 per quarter.

 The Schwab Intelligent Advisory has 30 dedicated certified financial planners (CFP®) across the country who counsel clients by phone or video chat.
 Each salaried employee claims an average of 10 years of experience and uses the same planning software.
 This creates consistency across the platform.